evermeer/EVReflection/README.md

 [![eMail](https://img.shields.io/badge/email-edwin@evict.nl-blue.svg?style=flat)](mailto:edwin@evict.nl?SUBJECT=About EVReflection)

-Run the tests in EVReflectionTests.swift to see EVReflection in action.
+Run the tests in EVReflectionTests.swift and EVReflectionJsonTests.swift to see EVReflection in action.
 EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao)

 ## Main features of EVReflection: